 It raises questions of what exactly is the modern ‘good life’?
 Is it just one of owning lots of appliances to make our life easier so that we can slump in a chair and be entertained by the latest electronic gadgets (Figure 37)?

 Figure 38 shows the growth in UK ownership of some of these appliances since 1970.
-Given that the number of UK households grew from 19 million in 1970 to nearly 28 million in 2016, the average 2016 household would appear to own 1.4 home computers and 2.4 televisions.
+Given that the number of UK households grew from 19 million in 1970 to nearly 28 million in 2016, the average 2016 household would appear to have owned 1.4 home computers and 2.4 televisions.

 Looking to the future, the UK population is likely to increase from its 2017 value of 67 million.
 The average household size is also falling.
 In 2010, it was about 2.3 persons per household, but this is likely to fall to 2.1 persons by 2050.
 The total number of households could thus rise to well over 32 million by 2050 (Boardman et al., 2005).
 Into every extra household goes another set of appliances.

-In 2016, electricity use for domestic cooking, domestic appliances and lighting amounted to about a quarter of national electricity demand.
+In 2019 electricity use by domestic cooking, appliances and lighting amounted to nearly a third of national electricity demand.
 Figure 39 shows the trends in consumption since 1970 for different categories.
-Although programmes of promoting energy efficient lighting and fridges appear to have had an effect since 2000 (and dramatically so since 2007), the gains have been counterbalanced by the growth in consumption by a host of other electronic devices: TVs, mobile phones, home computers, etc. The energy use of these may have been brought under control since 2007 by EU standards for the maximum energy consumption of small appliances.
+Although programmes of promoting energy efficient fridges and lighting have had an effect since 1990, the gains have been offset by the growth in consumption of a host of electronic devices: TV’s, mobile phones, home computers, etc. The energy use of these may have been brought under control since 2007 by EU standards for the maximum energy consumption of small appliances.